gatsbyjs/gatsby/docs/docs/client-data-fetching.md

 }
 ```

-Now we can add the query to our `index.js` page:
+Now you can add the query to your `index.js` page:

 ```jsx:title=index.js
 import React, { Component } from "react"